Table Of Contents

 AODV

 AODV (Ad hoc On-Demand Distance Vector Routing) is a routing protocol for mobile ad hoc networks and other wireless ad hoc networks.
-It offers quick adaptation to dynamic link conditions, low processing and memory overhead, low network utilization, and determines unicast routes to destinations within the ad hoc network.
+It provides quick adaptation to dynamic link conditions, low processing and memory overhead, low network utilization, and determines unicast routes to destinations within the ad hoc network.

 The Aodv module type implements AODV, based on RFC 3561.